davidoff28/EnergyCompany/README.md

 # EnergyCompany
-The following code is an attempt on parsing a meter reading CSV file, store the result into a database, and return the result containg success / failed counts.
+An ASP.NET Core web application that parses a provided csv meter reading file, populates a database, and returns a result containing success / failed counts.
+The app uses Entity Framework Core to create and populate a database via migrations.